boazbk/tcs/lec_06_loops.md

 :::

 We will often drop the "NAND++" qualifier and simply call a function _computable_ if it is NAND++ computable.
-This may seem "reckless" but, as we'll see in future lectures, it turns out that  being NAND++-computable is equivalent to being computable in essentially any reasonable model of computation.
+This may seem "reckless" but, as we'll see in [chapequivalentmodels](){.ref}, it turns out that  being NAND++-computable is equivalent to being computable in essentially any reasonable model of computation.

 ::: { .pause }
 [computablefuncdef](){.ref} is, as we mentioned above, one of the most important definitions in this book.
 Please re-read it (and [nandppcomputation](){.ref}) and make sure you understand it.
 Try to think how _you_ would define the notion of a NAND++ program $P$ computing a function, and make sure that you arrive at the same definition.